yashrajd/bcap/README.md

 [^9]: The ASIC chips are mining against a block template.
 That block template adheres to certain consensus rules valid for one fork.
 [^10]: https://stratumprotocol.org/docs/
 [^11]: https://bitcoinmagazine.com/technical/braidpool-a-second-competitor-in-decentralizing-mining
-[^12]: When bitcoin was more nascent, Miners were likely more optimizing short term revenue, but as the industry has grown the duration of the revenue considered has likely lengthened due to increased capital expenditures and in some cases taking longer term debt to finance equipment.
+[^12]: When bitcoin was more nascent, Miners were likely more optimizing short-term revenue, but as the industry has grown the duration of the revenue considered has likely lengthened due to increased capital expenditures and in some cases taking longer term debt to finance equipment.
 [^13]: https://blog.bitmex.com/bitcoin-cores-competition/
 [^14]: https://blog.lopp.net/who-controls-bitcoin-core/
 [^15]: There is no barrier to becoming a Protocol Developer.
 Any person in the world can become a Protocol Developer given sufficient experience and ability.
 There is no application process or committee that approves this.